MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/troubleshoot-marketing-solution-health.md

 # Troubleshoot Marketing issues with Solution Health Hub

 Solution Health Hub allows you to get a better picture of the state of your environment and detect issues with your Dynamics 365 environment.
 The Solution Health Hub runs rules within an instance to validate the environment's configuration, which might change over time through natural system operations.
 Some of the rules are specific to Dynamics 365 Marketing and you can run the rules on demand when you encounter an issue.
-Some rules automatically trigger when Marketing is installed or updated.
-Regularly run the Marketing ruleset to monitor the health of your environment.
+Marketing rules can be executed from the backend automatically, outside of business hours to ensure minimal disruption to your Marketing processes.

 Here are a few common issues the Solution Health Hub detects: